 Why wasn't the warehouse demolished?

 An essential part of the tanning process is the drying of the finished product and for this every tannery had a ' Drying House'.
+Several examples can be found on the internet here is one in poor condition and a typical interior view.

 The building, having an unencumbered floor space, like the above picture right, would be open enough to allow for a gentle movement of air but also dark enough to prevent sunlight affecting the leather.